lisayokocarle/city_ticketmaster/README.md

 ## License

-`city_ticketmaster` was created by Lisa.
+`city_ticketmaster` was created by Lisa Carle.
 It is licensed under the terms of the MIT license.

 ## Credits